bbauska/BI-JS-for-webdev/README.md

 It returns a collection of all the elements with the specified class name.

-For example, if I create an unordered list and inside that I have a li of class, let&apos;s say green.
-And we can say item one and we can create one more li or let&apos;s say four lis out of which only two has the class of green.
+For example, if I create an unordered list and inside that I have a li (list item) of class, let&apos;s say green.
+And we can say item one and we can create one more li or let&apos;s say four li's out of which only two has the class of green.
 We can remove these options here.

 If I click on save and if I rather than doing this, what I can do is I can say let items, I can also put them in a variable.

-I can say document.getElementsByClassName and we can pass the class name as green and then we can say console.log items.
+I can say <span class="consolas">document.getElementsByClassName</span> and we can pass the class name as "green" and then we can say console.log items.
 If I click on save if I go here, if I refresh you will see that we get an HTML collection.
-It is an array like structure and we get two Li items that has the class of green color.
+It is an array like structure and we get two "li" items that has the class of "greenColor".
 Let&apos;s go to the next one.
-Next one is document.getElementsByTagName.
+Next one is
+<span class="consolas">document.getElementsByTagName</span>.

 Here also we can get multiple collections or you can say it returns a collection of all the elements with the specified tag name.
 We have